martasframos/Data-Projects/README.md

 ### 1. Introduction
 As I embarked on my journey into the world of data science during my Ph.D., one of my goals was to apply the analytical skills I acquired in real-world contexts.
 A perfect opportunity to demonstrate this came with the Iris dataset, a classic in the fields of machine learning and statistics.
 This dataset contains 150 samples of iris flowers, characterized by four features: sepal length, sepal width, petal length, and petal width.
 Each flower belongs to one of three species: Setosa, Versicolor, or Virginica.

-My motivation for analyzing this dataset was twofold: to explore the relationships among its features and to showcase the data science techniques I’ve learned.
+My motivation for analysing this dataset was twofold: to explore the relationships among its features and to showcase the data science techniques I’ve learned.
 I wanted to highlight how these skills can be applied effectively to solve practical problems.

 #### 1.1 Motivation
 This analysis is not just about crunching numbers; it’s about uncovering insights and building models that can help us understand and classify species based on their characteristics.
 By working through this dataset, I aimed to demonstrate my grasp of various data science methodologies, including visualization, clustering, classification, and statistical testing.
 My hope was to illustrate the versatility of these techniques and their relevance to real-world applications.